• Skip to primary navigation

 • Add freshly squeezed lemon juice to make it tart (it won't technically be limoncello, but it'll taste really good!)

-Homemade limoncello sugar made from leftover lemon peels from making homemade limoncello.
+Homemade limoncello sugar made from leftover lemon peels after making limoncello, a zero-waste way to reuse limoncello ingredients for a lemon-flavored sugar.

 You can use the leftover lemon peels or zest to make limoncello sugar.
 In my homemade Sicilian Lemon Sugar post, I add the zest of 3 to 6 fresh lemons to 1 cup of sugar for a brightly flavored sugar.